tughi/recode/README.md

   - TODO: Change cast syntax
   - TODO: Collect copyright headers and put the in the generated file
   - TODO: Declare external functions with Code and C signatures
-  - TODO: Use super to find struct members

 ## How to add new features